Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

 After data preparation and feature extraction, a data table is formed, where each row is a vector of the most important signs of input, and the result of the match — is output.

 RandomForest, Gradient Boosted Decision Trees, and LSTM are the best pick for this task.
 The most accurate model and its parameters in a previously formed dataset are determined via a grid search.
 Such a model is applied to the current match characteristics and the outcome is predicted from them.

-Matches results estimate is automatically recalculated due to changes in input data like a starting lineup, a physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.
+Match results estimate is automatically recalculated due to changes in input data like a starting lineup, the physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.

 Coaches: an AI or a real human?

-As Jim Rushton once said, that nowadays it’s only possible to compute historical data and then make recommendations.
+As Jim Rushton once said, nowadays it’s only possible to compute historical data and then make recommendations.
 But you can’t do that fast enough to make game-time decisions.
 Only yet.
 A tremendous amount of data and a tremendous amount of money might help sports develop that sort of computational ability.
 With a large set of data, a clever computer can develop from past actions and outcomes.
-If everyone always goes for inside touch or scissors, the computer vision in sports analytics will predict it.
+If everyone always goes for inside touch or scissors, computer vision in sports analytics will predict it.

 The power of this approach lies in the size of the data set — the more information available, the smarter the computer.
 For coaches, big-data-driven analytics has just raised the stakes.
 Ignoring data is risky.
 In other words, coaches and strategists are better to use ‘‘cognitive skill-enhancement’’ tools in the future, driven by data.
 A major differentiator of players is their decision-making ability under pressure.
 Some players may have a tendency to pass too early or hold on to the ball for too long, given their size and speed.
 And data gaps can be a problem.